nklapste/kootkounter/README.rst

 A Discord bot for tracking degeneracy within a Discord server.

+This bot tracks registered Discord users of there degeneracy keeping statistics of the amount of times users say the following words:

+* koot
+* uwu
+* owo
+* boi
+* nuu
+* nerd
+* isha

 A silly submission for the Discord Hack Week under the 'moderation' category.

+For El Leche Presidente.

 Requirements